 The move towards a more socially just and ecologically responsible system for sustainable development is essentially a cultural task and poses a challenge for society as a whole – including government and non-government organizations.
 Art and creative formats were chosen because sustainable development demands this – and art can respond by developing comprehensive ideas and visions, transcending boundaries, showing contradiction, by rearranging forces, by innovation as well as allowing for irrational and ambivalent elements.
 Art can be a catalyst for unbiased and unconventional views, which are certainly needed in the debate around global sustainability goals.
 This is what the initiators of the project “globalgoals.hamburg” have in mind.
 Discussion and debate, planning and implementation are encouraged to enter universities, city halls, schools and institutions, as well as the streets and parks of a city that is experiencing the dynamics and tensions of global conflict.

-The first large painting will be mounted in a highly frequented public space (Neuer Kamp 32, 20357 Hamburg) at the end of June.
+The first large painting was mounted in a highly frequented public space (Neuer Kamp 32, 20357 Hamburg) at the end of June.
 It was designed in a discussion process and finally created by the artist Eckart Keller.
-It takes up SDG 1: End Poverty – just before leaders of the economically most powerful countries meet for the G20 summit in the city of Hamburg in July.
+It takes up SDG 1: End Poverty – just before leaders of the economically most powerful countries met for the G20 summit in the city of Hamburg in July.

 In an interview the artist states that “…given the complexity of the issue one could not simply create an image of poor people.
 This is what the media do all the time.
 It was important to explore what the underlying causes for poverty are and what can be done to end these. … 80% of people affected by hunger and extreme poverty are living outside of the cities.
 The ideal that is illustrated in the painting is based on mixed crop and high diversity.
 This kind of permaculture could provide self-sufficiency.
 What we see instead is the destruction of diversity, for e.g. glyphosate, monoculture, seed monopoly, land grabbing and other destructive strategies in the name of progress. … This painting also relates to the context of the G20 summit.
 I am very pleased that it will be mounted in Karolinenviertel.
 I think people here feel similarly that the strategies to end poverty in fact exacerbate the problem.”